kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 This KEP aims to extend Kubernetes with a new storage pool concept which enables the underlying storage system to provide more control over placement decisions.
 These are expected to be leveraged by application operators for modern scale out storage services (e.g. MongoDB, ElasticSearch, Kafka, MySQL, PostgreSQL, Minio, etc.) in order to optimize availability, durability, performance and cost.

 The document lays out the background for why modern storage services benefit from finer control over placement, explain how SDS offers and abstracts such capabilities, and analyses the gaps in the existing Kubernetes APIs.
-Based on that, it derives detailed Goals and User Stories and proposes to introduce a new `StoragePool` CRD and associated plumbing for consumption by PVCs via backwards compatible CSI extensions.
+Based on that, it derives detailed Goals and User Stories and proposes to introduce a new `StoragePool` CRD and suggets how to use existing `StorageClass` for how to steer placement to these storage pools.

 ## Motivation